Lee–Lin rivalry: Background

-They have contested in many major tournament finals and are currently the only two badminton men singles players who have contested in two Olympic finals consecutively, which saw Lin triumph both times to become the only man in history to defend his Olympic gold.
+They have contested in many major tournament finals and are currently the only two badminton men singles players who have contested in two Olympic finals consecutively, which saw Lin triumph both times to become the first man in history to defend his Olympic gold.
 Lin first won in Beijing 2008 in a one-sided final before the 2 men clashed once again 4 years later in an unprecedented but widely anticipated repeat final at London 2012.
 This time around, the match was much closer with Lee drawing first blood before Lin hit back to take the match to a decider.
 The game swung back and forth with 13 ties, the last one 19-19.
 Lin Dan then took the next 2 points to win his second Olympic gold.
 As Lin celebrated, Lee remained motionless and teared up before his coaches consoled him to leave the court.
 While some people questioned Lee's mental strength at critical matches afterward, such notion was not supported by match results.
 For example, five times during the Lee-Lin rivalry, the match went to 3 games and was decided by only 2 points in the final game.
 Lee led Lin 3-2 in such extremely tight contests, the last such match came during their colossal 2016 Summer Olympics semi-final, which Lee won the decider with a score of 22-20.

 They have also contested two BWF World Championships finals, one Asian Games final and semi-final, similarly in the Badminton Asia Championships and four All England Open Badminton Championships finals where almost all matches were very close hard-fought three-setters.
 Their 2011 World Badminton Championship match widely touted as one of the greatest badminton matches of all the time.
-In the semi-finals of the 2016 Rio Olympics, a match widely touted to be the de facto final for possibly the last Olympic Games of both athletes' careers, Lee Chong Wei won against Lin Dan in his third try on the Olympic stage and became the second shuttler in any discipline of the sport in history to reach 3 consecutive finals after Fu Haifeng who had achieved the feat a day earlier in men doubles.
-Despite the immense pressure Lee must be feeling in the decider match with the score tied at 20-20, he successfully took the next two points to notch one of his biggest wins against Lin Dan and sank to his knees in celebration.
+In the semi-finals of the 2016 Rio Olympics, a match widely touted to be the de facto final for possibly the last Olympic Games of both athletes' careers, Lee won against Lin in his third try on the Olympic stage and became the second shuttler in any discipline of the sport in history to reach 3 consecutive finals after Fu Haifeng who had achieved the feat a day earlier in men doubles.
+During the decider round with the score tied at 20-20, Lee successfully took the next two points to notch one of his biggest wins against Lin and sank to his knees in celebration.
 Videos uploaded onto social media captured the overwhelming and emotional response from Malaysians watching throughout the country, further cementing Lee's megastar and hero status in his home country.
 The two players then exchanged a special moment in their rivalry and exchanged shirts as they exited the court.